firesidefiction/firesidefiction.github.io/_posts/issues/ANTE/issue-01/2012-03-05-emerald-lakes.md

 ---
 layout: story
+category: short story
+issue: 1
+title: Emerald Lakes
-title:  Emerald Lakes, an Atlanta Burns story
+subtitle: an Atlanta Burns story
-author: Chuck Wendig
+author: chuck-wendig
+author-2:
+editor: brian-j-white
+illustrator: amy-houser
+copyeditor:
+selector:
+translator:
+narrator:
+letterer:
 date: 2012-03-05 12:01:00 -0500
-category: short story
 permalink: /issue1/chapter/emerald-lakes/
+audiourl:
 teaser: "The name is a lie; no lake or lakes exist here."
+art: emerald-lakes.jpg
+artcaption: Illustration for Emerald Lakes
+spanish-language:
+spanish-date:
+english-url:
+spanish-url:
+serial-name:
+serial-url:
+part:
+previous-url:
+next-url:
+contentnote:
+generalnote:
 published: true
-art: emerald-lakes.jpg
-caption: Illustration for Emerald Lakes
-artist: Amy Houser
 ---

 THE NAME is a lie; no lake or lakes exist here.
 Outside it's just a parking lot, some trees, a well-manicured lawn with the light-and-dark stripes mowed into the grass.
 And the walls are more a seafoam green than emerald.
 But life is easy in the Emerald Lakes facility.
 They don't ask much here.
 Don't miss therapy.
 Don't miss rec time.
 Go to your room when the first tone plays, lights out by second tone.